 At the Getting Started Services, the parent(s) and child are scheduled to meet with one or more of the following professionals: an Early Childhood Consultant, a Speech-Language Pathologist, an Occupational Therapist and a Social Worker.

 The clinicians involved will be screening your child's developmental needs and they will provide recommendations to enhance your child's skills.
 The visits at Getting Started Services and Wee Start Services do not include any formal assessment.

 What is the process after the Wee Start / Getting Started Services?

 Following the initial visit, families may be invited to participate in further consultation sessions / groups or training.
 If needed, a visit with a Behaviour Consultant and/or a Dietician may be offered.
-Families will also be referred to other services based on your child's needs.
+Social Work Services are also available to families as needed.
+Your child will also be referred to other services based on their needs.